eProsima/foonathan_memory_vendor/QUALITY_DECLARATION.md

 ### Version Stability [1.ii]

 `foonathan_memory_vendor` is at or above a stable version, i.e. `>= 1.0.0`.
+The current version can be found in its [package.xml](package.xml).

 ### Public API Declaration [1.iii]